 Sleep Environment:

 Create a comfortable and peaceful sleep environment.
+A key idea is to make sure that a young person’s bedroom is associated with sleeping, not with being awake and active.
+This might mean changing some arrangements in the home.
 Ensure the room is dark, quiet, and at a comfortable temperature. or example, keep toys to a minimum, or put them away at night.
 Additionally, the ideal temperature for the room is around 65 degrees F, making sure the child has the correct form of bedding.
-Some children like duvets, and some children like heavy or weighted blankets
+Some children like duvets, and some children like heavy or weighted blankets.

 Limit Screen Time: